-Our work as a UN Rights Respecting School means we identify rights and responsibilities, both personal and collective.
+Our work as a Gold Level UNICEF Rights Respecting School means we learn about the universal rights we all have, and provide opportunities for pupils to learn through these rights, both personal and collective.

 We hold an anti-bullying week each year and do regular work on this through PSHCE.

-Positions on the School Council and Eco Committee are decided through a democratic process involving all pupils.
+Positions on the School Council and Eco Committee and House Captains are decided through a democratic process involving all pupils.

 Pupils are given an understanding of freedom of speech for all, including the role the media plays in this.
 Children’s newspapers are provided for all year groups to facilitate discussion of local and national issues.